MegaBitmap/PS2-SNL/README.md

 ## UDPBD Setup:

 The SNL-Manager application will automatically install Enceladus, SNL, and drivers for UDPBD gameplay.
-SNL-Manager is only compatible with [PS2BBL](https://github.com/israpps/PlayStation2-Basic-BootLoader) version 1.2.0 (Oct 5 2023) and newer.
-To view which version of PS2BBL is installed, hold ⏹SQUARE during startup.
-PS2BBL is needed to load network drivers on startup.
-For help installing PS2BBL please [watch my tutorial](https://www.youtube.com/watch?v=k1rYXCFaD9Q).

 To save 210KB of space SNL-Manager only includes drivers for UDPBD.
 For HDD, HDL, ILINK, MMCE, MX4, or USB use the SNL-Full release.